 The MACC guides the distribution of resources to ensure that Michigan communities thrive from the civic, economic, and educational benefits of arts and culture.

 • Arts in Education Grant

-This grant seeks to fund arts education schoolbased arts learning projects, designed to introduce or enhance student knowledge of and participation in a particular art form.
+This grant seeks to fund arts education school-based arts learning projects, designed to introduce or enhance student knowledge of and participation in a particular art form (Deadline to apply: January 15th, 2024).

 INDIANA